|Size||Up to 30 inch (76 cm)|

 Mandrills have large cheek pouches, which they fill with food when they are not hungry, so that they can enjoy a snack later-on.

-Mandrills are Good on Their Feet
+Mandrills are Good on Foot

 The “dry-nosed” primates (Haplorhini) walk long distances on the ground, but they are also good at climbing and like to sleep in the trees (another one every day, so that it does not get boring).